 What are the key nutrients that can help with depression?

-Depression often follows a state of anxiety – therefore, the two often go hand in hand, though some people are affected more by anxiety and others more by depression.
+Depression often follows a state of anxiety, though some people are affected more by anxiety and others more by depression.
 In both cases, nutrient deficiencies can be a big culprit.
-You require vitamins and minerals found in the healthiest of foods in order to make neurotransmitters serotonin (for the feeling of well-being), and dopamine (for the feeling of joy).
+You require vitamins and minerals found in the healthiest of foods in order to make the neurotransmitters serotonin (for the feeling of well-being), and dopamine (for the feeling of joy).
 When key nutrients are depleted because of a poor diet, alcohol intake, drug use or prescription medication interactions, you are not able to make important brain chemicals (called neurotransmitters), so you feel anxious, depressed or both.

 Are there any other factors other than nutrient deficiencies?